-\begin{remark} Since intersection of a regular language and a context free language is a context free language we have that $R\cap\MM_1\cap\MM_2$ is also intersection of two context free languages.
-This explains why we do not mention the regular language in the name of the article. \end{remark}
+\begin{remark} Since the intersection of a regular language and a context-free language is a context-free language we have $R\cap\MM_1\cap\MM_2$ is also intersection of two context-free languages.
+This explains why we do not mention the regular language in the title of the article. \end{remark}